Clearfield, Pennsylvania: Television

 Clearfield receives television programming from the Johnstown-Altoona-State College, Pennsylvania media market.
 Public television station WPSU-TV is licensed to Clearfield.

 Movies

-Three feature films were shot on location in Clearfield County and downtown Clearfield by native Spencer T. Folmar.
+Three feature films were shot on location in Clearfield County and downtown Clearfield by native Spencer Folmar.
 First in 2009 for the feature film, "Guilt & Sentence" (2010), and again in 2016 for the feature film "Generational Sins" (2017) starring the Australian actor, Daniel MacPherson.
-Recently the film "Shooting Heroin" (2020) also made by Folmar debuted and is a film inspired by true events about the opioid epidemic.
+Recently the film Shooting Heroin also made by Folmar debuted and is a film inspired by true events about the opioid epidemic.

 Newspaper

 Clearfield is covered by The Progress, published daily since 1913, and Gant Daily, published online since 2006.